 Figure out What you’d like to do

 When you say, you’d like to hunt, that’s much like saying you’d like to play sports.
 The types of hunting you can enjoy in the United States is unlike anywhere else in the world.
 You can quietly slip down a creek listening for spring turkeys, take a stand along ridge tops for a wily buck or roam the high country at the height of the elk rut.
+While some people focus on deer, hunting wild boar is another option.
 Take some time to decide on what kind of hunting you’d like to enjoy and then set a course to do it!

 Get your Hunter’s Safety Card and Make Some Friends